xinan-wang/MSc-assessed-2-StatML/README.md

 # SM4 Group Assessed Practical
-The second assessed practical (group of 4) for the course Statistical Machine Learning of MSc Statistical Science at University of Oxford.
+The second assessed practical (group of 4) for the course Statistical Machine Learning of MSc Statistical Science at University of Oxford in the academic year 2020/21.

 ## General Description
 * Course: SB2.2/SM4 Statistical Machine Learning